Children’s Mental Health Week – 1-7 February 2021

 So, with this week being Children’s Mental Health Week, let’s remind ourselves here of all the benefits of swimming ready for when we can get back to the pool.

-The inherent properties of water means that swimming is a low impact form of full-body exercise, which is amazing for a child’s physical development.
+The inherent properties of water mean that swimming is a low impact form of a full-body exercise, which is amazing for a child’s physical development.

 The Griffiths Institute study also cited that: “Children who learn to swim by the age of five gain significant developmental advantages compared with children who don’t start the activity at a young age.”

 The boost in blood flow from swimming can also help improve memory, mood, clarity, and focus and can help children to sleep better, which helps with daily stress and behaviour.

 The NHS prescribe swimming as an activity to combat health and anxiety.
 The endorphins released during any exercise combat the stress hormones released by the body – and evidence suggests that cold open water swimming can increase these further.

 The rhythmic actions of swimming can all also positively counter-effect the symptoms of stress.
 Some of which include an increase in heart rates, blood pressure and breathing rates.